mtolan2023/citibike_covid_analysis/README.md

 # citibike_preprocessing
-Reducing CitiBike data for use in Tableau COVID impact assessement
+Reducing CitiBike data for use in Tableau COVID impact assessment

 This repo holds the processing files for reducing and merging data for multiple months to be used in Tableau.